 - Device attestation prior to connecting to networks

 Although prevention is important, a defense-in-depth approach that incorporates robust monitoring, detection, and response can reduce the impact a social engineering attack can have.
 Continuous monitoring should include:

 - Alerts for abnormal user and device activity

 MDR to Protect Against Social Engineering Attacks

 Continuous monitoring, detection, and response is challenging enough when looking at just the technology side of cybersecurity.
 When companies need to validate their people and processes as well, it can be overwhelming.

-With MDR, organizations get the resources they need to protect themselves from social engineering attacks.
-Alert Logic’s MDR platform provides global visibility for all threat activity across users, devices, and environments.
+With managed detection and response (MDR), organizations get the resources they need to protect themselves from social engineering attacks.
+Alert Logic MDR provides global visibility for all threat activity across users, devices, and environments.
 With our MDR platform, customers gain machine learning detection along with fully automated and human-guided automated response capabilities to ensure that your organization has the ability to respond quickly in case an incident does occurs to minimize its impact to your IT environment.
 MDR provides the most comprehensive coverage for consistent security outcomes, regardless of attack type.